Taiji & Qigong Long Retreat Thailand

 Once you are there there will be people with scooters that can bring you to our spot.

-Europeans get 45 days at arrival but check closer to the date as things are changing.
-Asia – always changing.
+Last I checked Europeans get 30 days at arrival but check closer to the date as things are changing.
+Asia rules – always changing.
+(Last year was 45 days)

 If your visa expires while you are in Thailand:

-you can do a visa run to Burma, and even be able to come back to the island within the same day.
-(Again, check closer to the date as Myanmar’s rules change due to their difficult situation)
+You can do a visa run to Burma, and if all goes smoothly you’ll be able to come back to the island within the same day.
+(Again, check closer to the date as Burma/Myanmar’s rules change due to their difficult current political situation)

-(You will need a perfectly clean 10USD dollar note to give to the Burmese border)
+(You will need a perfectly clean 10USD dollar note to give to the Burmese border, no pen marks, no rips)

 They also asked me for 100bhat extra, but that is not normally happening.
 Bring some extra bhats just in case, also to buy stuff in the market once you are there if you like.

-The boat costs 500bhat to go and come back.
+We paid 500bhat for the boat to go and come back, we were 2 people, so 250 each.
 They will wait for you if you want to go for a walk in the town, visit the market, buy some stuff (stuff is cheaper there, you can pay in Thai bhat too).
-They will approach you as you go to the immigration window.
+The boat people will approach you as you go to the immigration window.

 Renewing it in immigration in Ranong city is also a possibility, but more expensive.